 Provincetown in Cape Cod is the most dog-friendly vacation spot in the world.
 Dogs are welcome almost everywhere in P-town, and you will find tons of other cape beach dogs everywhere you go!

-Here are five of the best activities for dog lovers in Provincetown:
+Here are the five best things to do with your dog in Provincetown:

 2. Pilgrim Bark Park, Provincetown’s dog park

-- View other dog parks on cape cod
+- View a complete list of dog parks on cape cod

 3. Lunch and shopping on Commercial Street in Provincetown